uppsala-makerspace/laser_cutter_guide/docs/steps/setup_laser_in_lightburn.md

 In this case, the message 'ok' is shown (in the 'Console' tab).
 The Dance is over!

-Now you have to press the Home button to make the laser orient itself, by moving into the front left corner.
+Press the Home button to make the laser orient itself It will move into the front left corner
 Before pressing home check that the laser is unobstructed from moving
 ![Press the home button`](lightburn_home_button.png)
 >Press home